ShindeShwetaK/Shweta_Shinde_lumaa-spring-2025-ai-ml/README.md

-# 🚀 Movie Recommendation System
+# 🚀 Movie Recommendation System by Shweta Shinde
+# shweta.shinde@sjsu.edu  +16695775590

 ## 📌 Project Overview
 This project is a **content-based movie recommendation system** that suggests movies based on user input.
 It uses **TF-IDF vectorization** and **SBERT embeddings** to compute similarity between user preferences and movie descriptions.